 In August 2018, the Company acquired 100% of Advantage Hand Therapy and Orthopedic Rehabilitation, LLC ("Advantage Therapy") and 70% of BioFirma LLC ("BioFirma").
 Both companies are consolidated due to direct ownership of a controlling voting interest or other rights granted to us as the sole general partner or managing member of the entity.
 On October 1, 2019, the Company acquired the 30% of BioFirma's membership interests which were not previously held by the Company, resulting in the Company owning 100% of the membership interests of BioFirma.
-Substantially all the assets of BioFirma were sold effective December 31, 2019; however as of June 30, 2020, the acquirer of the assets had not paid the purchase price and the Company had established a bad debt reserve of 100% of the purchase price.
+Substantially all the assets of BioFirma were sold effective December 31, 2019; however as of September 30, 2020, the acquirer of the assets had paid \$10,000 in cash and gave the Company medical supplies valued at \$27,500 as a payment in-kind.
+The Company has established a bad debt reserve of 100% of the remaining selling price, \$312,000.